-Within Pennsylvania’s borders are a diverse and vibrant collection of communities where employers set up shop, residents raise families and tourists come to visit.
+Within Pennsylvania’s borders are a diverse collection of communities where employers set up shop, residents raise families and tourists come to visit.
 The success of our Commonwealth is directly tied to the strength of its communities and public policy should help communities thrive.

 Municipal sustainability can be effectuated by: